stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Structures

-For structures we first define a simple POJO for a each field:
+A simple POJO is defined for each field of a structure:

 ```java
 public class StructureField {